To apply for the September 2022 intake, please visit the UBC Faculty of Graduate and Postdoctoral Studies below:

 Each applicant must also submit at least one sample of academic research and writing.
 An undergraduate thesis, previous academic publications, or previous academic project are all acceptable writing samples.

 Each applicant must submit a resume detailing educational background, work and/or volunteer experience, publications (if any), and any academic or professional awards earned.
+Please include any travel experience.

 It is not possible to defer admission.
 If you are offered admission and decline or if you are offered admission but do not register you may apply again by submitting a new application form and paying the fee.
 Your admission would be considered along with others applying for that year.
 Admission is not guaranteed.